Use our secure online form to give us any information about crime 100% anonymously.

 Vandalism is damaging or destroying something that isn’t yours.
 You don’t need to damage something to be found guilty of vandalism you could be caught carrying a brick with the intention to throw it through a window or threatening to damage someone’s property.
 Vandalism is a criminal offence and depending on the amount of damage done you could receive either a fine or a prison sentence.

 This includes any situation where someone uses violence or threatens to use violence against a victim.
 Violence can be part of a number of different crimes including robbery, assault and gang crime.
 Recently, acid attacks have been used as a form of violence specifically throughout London.

 It’s an offence to carry a knife or a gun, even if it is an imitation you will be arrested and could be prosecuted.
 Using a weapon whilst committing a crime is considered more serious and you are much likely to receive a longer sentence.

-Xenophobia is having a fear or extreme dislike of foreigner people, their customs, religion, culture etc. Whilst it is not a crime to be Xenophobic if you commit a crime motivated by xenophobia that would be considered a hate crime which is a criminal offence.
+Xenophobia is having a fear or extreme dislike of foreign people, their customs, religion, culture etc. Whilst it is not a crime to be Xenophobic if you commit a crime motivated by xenophobia that would be considered a hate crime which is a criminal offence.

 We're available 24 hours a day, 7 days a week - 365 days a year for you.